techcompliant/TC-Specs/KaiComm-SSI.md

    - Bit 14 - Receive interrupts enabled: yes (1), no (0)
    - Bit 15 - Transmit done interrupts enabled: yes(1), no (0)
  - **0x0001**: Configure port
-   Register A holds the octet size minus 1 in bits 0-1, other bits are ignored.
+   Register B holds the octet size minus 1 in bits 0-1, other bits are ignored.
-   Register B holds the baud selection in bits 0-7, giving a range of 0-255.
+   Register C holds the baud selection in bits 0-7, giving a range of 0-255.
    The baud is calculated like so: baud = 3125 * (b+1)
    Possible bauds range from 3125 to 800,000 bits per second, in steps of 3125 bits per second.
  - **0x0002**: Receive data